Campus safety hotline: 503-206-3206

 A non-emergency situation:

-- To report a non-emergency incident including a robbery or a minor injury, please contact 2-1-1 or 503-206-3206 and file a report with TIPS.
+- To report a non-emergency incident including a robbery or a minor injury, please contact 2-1-1 or 503-206-3206 and file a report on the UWS Safe app.

 Campus Security Report

 UWS creates an annual campus security report, in compliance with the Department of Education rules and reporting requirements for campus security as outlined under the Jeanne Clery Act.
 Compliance includes having training, resources and policies in place in order to create a safe environment.
 We also strive to ensure transparency in the reporting of crimes.

 Daily Crime Log Reports are available on the main campus and can be accessed at any time by submitting a request here.

 UWS Safe App and Reporting Tool